• Masters of the Air - (c) Apple TV

 Hear the voices of the women and men who worked at Bawdsey, try your hand at being a radar operator and find out just how tall a transmitter tower was.
 There is a Boffin Trail for younger visitors, picnic tables with games and an astonishing story to discover at Bawdsey Radar.

-Bawdsey Radar Trust is Open April - October, for admission priced and to find out more visit https://www.bawdseyradar.org.uk/
+Bawdsey Radar Trust is Open Thursdays and Sundays plus Bank Holiday Mondays April - October, for admission prices and to find out more visit https://www.bawdseyradar.org.uk/

 Norfolk & Suffolk Aviation Museum